EOGS++: Earth Observation Gaussian Splatting with Internal Camera Refinement and Direct Panchromatic Rendering: Experiments

 Instead, when relying solely on the non-bundle-adjusted panchromatic data, the model achieves performance comparable to the original EOGS, despite EOGS relying on camera priors and pre-pansharpened MSI data.

-In Figure~\ref{fig:visual}, some fine vegetation structures, particularly in the JAX 260 scene, are not fully preserved.
+However, when evaluating results without the foliage mask, performance remains inferior to Eo-NeRF.
+As illustrated in Figure~\ref{fig:visual}, certain fine vegetation structures, particularly in the JAX 260 scene, are not fully preserved.
 As components such as early stopping and opacity reset act as regularization mechanisms, they tend to suppress high-frequency elements with limited geometric stability.
 Given that vegetation is inherently transient and varies with seasons and acquisition dates, these details are therefore less critical for our primary objective, which is the reconstruction of permanent structures such as buildings.

 The last row of Table~\ref{tab:main_result} reports the performance of EOGS++ when trained directly on raw panchromatic data and raw RPCs, without any of the proposed enhancements.
-As PAN imagery provides weaker geometric cues than pansharpened inputs, the resulting MAE is higher than when using pansharpened data (shown in table~\ref{tab:RPC_quantitative}).Nevertheless, integrating the full set of improvements yields a substantial reduction in error (about 0.2 m on average), indicating that each component contributes meaningfully to training stability and reconstruction accuracy.
+As PAN imagery provides weaker geometric cues than pansharpened inputs, the resulting MAE is higher than when using pansharpened data (shown in table~\ref{tab:RPC_quantitative}).
+Nevertheless, integrating the full set of improvements yields a substantial reduction in error (about 0.2 m on average), indicating that each component contributes meaningfully to training stability and reconstruction accuracy.

 }